Permanent Contraception Options

 UW Health providers in Madison, Wisconsin work with women of all ages to help them determine the contraception methods that are most appropriate for them.
 When a woman decides that a permanent birth control method is best for her situation, there are options to chose from.

 A new alternative to tubal ligation gives the benefits of permanent birth control without the need for incisions or general anesthesia.
 This method, called Essure®, involves inserting spring-like coils called micro-inserts into the fallopian tubes, where over they form a scar, or barrier, that prevents sperm from reaching the egg.
-An X-ray is required three months later to confirm blockage of the tubes has occured.
-The process takes place in an OB/Gyn office or outpatient surgery center and takes about 15-30 minutes.
-Since they were FDA-approved, the micro-inserts have had a 99.8% effectiveness rating.
+An X-ray is required three months later to confirm blockage of the tubes has occurred.